 19. The ‘Hero Cat’ rescued a child from an attacking dog

 The dog “did not know what hit him” when the cat sprang into action.

 Sometimes, an animal attacks a child.
 And every once in a while, another animal comes to the rescue.
 That’s exactly what happened when a heroic cat saved a child from a dog attack in Bakersfield, California.
 The dog, which belonged to a neighbor, dragged the boy off his bicycle with his teeth.
 But the attack was cut short by the family cat, affectionately identified by the media as “Hero Cat.”
 She threw herself at the dog and chased the canine away from the child, staving off further injuries.
 Roger Triantafilo, the father of 4-year-old Jeremy, explained the dog “did not know what hit him” when the cat sprang into action.

 Next: This dog was a heroic first responder.

-1. Apollo, a dog who tenaciously searched for 9/11 survivors
+20. A dog tenaciously searched for 9/11 survivors

 One of the most heroic pets in recent memory?
 A German shepherd named Apollo, who was the first police canine to respond at ground zero on 9/11.
 Apollo, already 9 years old at the time, went into the rubble with officer Peter Davis to search for survivors.
 Apollo braved water, fire, red-hot metal, and jagged concrete to search for survivors.
 And when Davis eventually had to accept that they weren’t going to find anyone alive, he had to pull the dog from the debris.
 As the AKC reports, “Whoever coined the phrase ‘working like a dog’ must have known Apollo.”